On the Fourier Mean Bodies of a Convex Body: Introduction

-It is easy to see that one can always apply a linear transformation to a convex body so that its image is isotropic.
-The celebrated theorem of D. Hensley \cite{HD80} (see also \cite{MP89,BGVV14}) asserts that, if $K$ is an origin-symmetric convex body which is isotropic, then $IK$ is isomorphic to the Euclidean ball.
-Specifically, there exist absolute constants $c,b>0$ such that

-or $c L^{-1}_K \le \rho_{IK}(\theta) \le b L^{-1}_K$, for all $\theta \in \s^{n-1}$.
 In Lemma~\ref{l:F_1K_is_convex}, we saw that $F_1 K$ is a dilate of the intersection body of $R_{n-1} K$.
 We recall in \eqref{eq:R_pinvariance} that $R_{n-1} K$ is linear in $K$ with respect to linear transformations; thus, one can always apply a linear transformation to $K$ so that $R_{n-1} K$ is isotropic.
-Supposing this has been done, we have by Hensley's theorem \eqref{eq:hen} that $\rho_{F_{1} K}$ is bounded from above and below by $L_{R_{n-1}K}^{-1}$, up to absolute constants.
-Motivated by this observation, we prove the following theorem. \begin{thm} Let $K\subset\R^n$ be an origin-symmetric, isotropic convex body.
-Then, there exist absolute constants $c_1,c_2, c_3>0$ such that for every $p\in (0,1]$ and $\theta\in\s^{n-1}$, \end{thm} Using the recent resolution of the hyperplane slicing conjecture by B. Klartag and J. Lehec \cite{KL25}, we now know that $L_K$ can be controlled from above and below by absolute constants.
-Therefore, Theorem~\ref{t:use_slicing} implies that, there are two absolute constants $C_1,C_2>0$ such that $C_1c_1^{\frac{1}{p}} <\rho_{F_pK} <C_2c_2^{\frac{1}{p}}$, for every $p\in (0,1]$ when $K$ is isotropic.
+Supposing that this has been done, we have by Hensley's theorem \eqref{eq:hen} that $\rho_{F_{1} K}$ is bounded from above and below by $L_{R_{n-1}K}^{-1}$, up to absolute constants.
+Motivated by this observation, we prove the following. \begin{thm} Let $K\subset\R^n$ be an isotropic convex body.
+Then, there exist absolute constants $c_1,c_2, c_3>0$ such that for every $p\in (0,1]$ and $\theta\in\s^{n-1}$, \end{thm} The (sharp) values of $c_1,c_2$ and $c_3$ are in Theorem~\ref{t:slicing_2} below.
+Using the recent resolution of the hyperplane slicing conjecture by B. Klartag and J. Lehec \cite{KL25}, we now know that $L_K$ can be controlled from above and below by absolute constants when $K$ is isotropic (they considered the origin-symmetric case; see \cite{BK05} for the reduction to the general case).
+Therefore, Theorem~\ref{t:use_slicing} implies that, there are two absolute constants $C_1,C_2>0$ such that